malariagen/pipelines/docs/specs/snp-genotyping-vector.md

-# SNP genotyping (vector) pipeline specification
+# Mosquito SNP genotyping pipeline specification

 * Version: 1.4.0
 * Authors: Alistair Miles, Jim Stalker

-This document specifies a pipeline for genotyping an individual sample at a set of predefined SNP alleles, assuming the sample has already been aligned against the appropriate reference sequence via the short read alignment protocol.
+This document specifies a pipeline for genotyping an individual sample at a set of predefined SNP alleles, assuming the sample has already been aligned against the appropriate reference sequence via the [mosquito short read alignment protocol](short-read-alignment-vector.md).

 ## Inputs

-* Analysis-ready sequence read alignments for a single sample (produced by the short read alignment pipeline; BAM format)
+* Analysis-ready sequence read alignments for a single sample (produced by the [mosquito short read alignment pipeline](short-read-alignment-vector.md); BAM format)

 * Alleles against which to genotype (VCF format)